 ● Use both the main keyword and semantically related keywords in the meta description.

 ○ Meta descriptions are still a vital ranking factor.

 ○ Descriptions that include the main keyword perform better than the descriptions that don’t use the exact term.

 ○ If you include the most popular local semantically related keyword in the description, you can reach a higher position in search results.

 ○ For example, in Switzerland, “search engine optimization” in the description performs better than the German term “Suchmaschinenoptimierung,” while the opposite is true in Germany.

 Semantically related keywords: “search engine optimization,” “optimisation pour les moteurs de recherche,” (French words for search engine optimization), and “référencement naturel” (French words for organic search)

-● Both the primary keyword and the semantically related keywords matter in titles:
+Findings and keyword best practices:● Both the primary keyword and the semantically related keywords matter in titles:

 ○ The best-performing titles include the French term “référencement naturel”.